Kia XCeed hatchback review

 Based on the hatchback but 43mm taller and with a striking new design, the XCeed's body only shares its front doors with the Ceed.
 It has a longer, taller bonnet, a new grille, and bumpers with a skid-plate style finish.
 It's also fitted with LED headlights as standard and black wheelarches to complement its taller suspension and chunky wheels and tyres.

 Equipment levels are strong.
 The trim levels kick off with '2', which features 16-inch alloy wheels, LED headlights and an eight-inch touchscreen with Apple CarPlay and Android Auto.
 The '3' model adds 18-inch wheels, the larger infotainment setup, heated front seats and a heated steering wheel along with part-leather upholstery.
-First Edition cars are fully loaded with a panoramic sunroof, JBL sound system, powered tailgate and powered driver's seat, as well as a new grille and black door mirrors.
+A new-for-2021 Connect model sits between the ‘2’ and ‘3’, offering most of the kit of the latter with the cheaper 1.0-litre engine.
+XCeed ‘4’ (previously First Edition) cars are fully loaded with kit, including a panoramic sunroof, JBL sound system, powered tailgate and powered driver's seat, as well as a new grille and black door mirrors.

 The Kia XCeed is better looking than the normal Ceed and more fun to drive than a Sportage, so it's not lacking in desirability.
 However, the engines aren't the best in its class, and a conventional estate or SUV would both be more practical.
 Ultimately, it’s likely to come down to which body style you prefer but if the XCeed is your favourite, we think the 1.5-litre petrol in '3' trim represents the pick of the range.